triradial/Freon4dsl/packages/samples/StudyConfiguration/StudyChecklistOneVisitOneChecklist.md

-This event is first scheduled when V8-V13 Randomization completed + 4 weeks with a window of 2 day(s) before and 2 day(s) after and a compliance window of no extra window
+This event is first scheduled when V8-V13 Randomization completed + 4 weeks with a window of 2 day(s) before and 2 day(s) after and a compliance window of: no extra window
-and then repeats Every: 4 weeks up to 5 times until
+and then repeats every: 4 weeks up to 5 times until

 ---